yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

   - `n`: Move the cursor n characters left or right.
 Negative value for left, positive value for right.
   - `--in-operating`: Move the cursor only if its currently waiting for an operation.

+- backward: Move back to the start of the current or previous word.

+- forward: Move forward to the start of the next word.
+  - `--end-of-word`: Move forward to the end of the current or next word.

 ### Normal mode

 - insert: Enter insert mode.